jahAtFriends/DijkstrasDeque/README.md

 The second part of your project is to implement a version of Dijkstra's Algorithm for the evaluation of algebraic expressions.
-Specifically, you will write a class called ``Calculator`` which compute the value of an arithmetic expression subject to the following syntax rules.
+Specifically, you will write a class called ``Calculator`` which computes the value of an arithmetic expression subject to the following syntax rules.

 1. Only _binary_ operations are allowed.